TheFloatingString/funny-chatbot/README.md

 Code a GUI and web Framework for the chatbot.

 Apply machine learning or data mining techniques to the chatbot to self improve.

+# Contents of this repository:

+**NLTK3_Book** : Put exemplified code for each of the chapters here from the NLTK book